Full Time/Flexible working considered

 Contract Type: Various

-The Wellcome Sanger Institute is seeking exceptional scientists to join its Core Faculty to lead a research team in Tree of Life and contribute to the Institute’s scientific portfolio.
+The Wellcome Sanger Institute is seeking an exceptional mid to late career stage scientist to join its Core Faculty to lead a research team in Human Genetics and contribute to the Institute’s scientific portfolio.
 Positions carry a significant core package of salaries and support backed by rewarding and flexible employment terms including excellent benefits and relocation support.

-For more information about the programme visit www.sanger.ac.uk/programme/tree-of-life/
+For more information about the programme and its team, visit www.sanger.ac.uk/programme/human-genetics/

-We have an established core operations infrastructure to support delivery of the far-reaching ambitions of the Programme.
-The Delivery & Operations teams, led by the Associate Director of Delivery & Operations, are structured into four primary areas:
+We have an established operational infrastructure within the Human Genetics Programme to support the research of the Human Genetics faculty.
+The Operational teams, led by the Head of Human Genetics Operations, are structured into two primary areas:

 The operations teams also provide a key interface with central Institute functions including the core Sanger pipelines within Scientific Operations and the Management Operations teams.
-The Project Management & Operations team provides day-to-day administration including core and grant funding finance management, identifying third party funding opportunities, and ensuring regulatory and legal compliance in collaboration with central Institute teams.
+The Administration team provides day-to-day administration including core and grant funding finance management, identifying third party funding opportunities, and ensuring regulatory and legal compliance in collaboration with central Institute teams.

 For further information about our Faculty Model, please visit https://www.sanger.ac.uk/about/careers/faculty-recruitment